MarcFaussurier/EventLoopForTheEarth/README.md

 - `./deps` Install or update your project dependencies
 - `./make` Compile your software
 - `./run` Run your software
+- `./run-tests` Run all your tests
-- `./clean` Clean your repository (tests and CMake files) so that you can quickly release / version it
+- `./clean` Clean your repository (tests, CMake files and all dependencies) so that you can quickly release / version it
 - `./watch` Will wait for source code change for compiling and running your application.
 - `./watch-test` Will wait for source code change for compiling and running your tests.
 It will then display a green or red icon at each time.